offbynull/learn/Math/input/input.md

 You can think of fractions as unresolved integer division operations.
 That is, rather than performing the division, the division is left as-is and the entire thing is treated as a value.
 In the example above, performing `{kt} 9 \div 4` results in 2R1, which is exactly the same value as represented by the fraction `{kt} \frac{9}{4}`.
 As the circle diagram above shows, 2 wholes are available and 1 remaining part.

-Since fractions represent integer divisions, the same rules as integer divisions apply:
+Since a fraction represent integer division, the same rules as integer division apply:

   1. Recall that with integer division, if the dividend and the divisor have different signs then the quotient comes out negative.
 The same division rules apply to fractions.
 For example, ...